 Some studies indicate that just one serving of whole grains per day can reduce the risk of heart disease and stroke.
 Rich in zinc and selenium, whole grains also contain phytochemicals believed to defend against cancer as well as heart disease.
 It’s a simple dietary change that can have a significant impact on your overall health.
 Just switch out that loaf of white bread for a whole grain variety or opt for brown rice instead of white.

 Omega-3s are believed to help prevent inflammatory diseases including coronary heart disease.
 All fish contain omega-3s but some varieties are a better source than others.
 These include salmon, shark steak, tuna steak, wild rainbow trout, mackerel, and herring.
 Fish is also a good source of vitamin D and remember – fresh is best.
 Try to include it in your diet 2-3 times a week and stay away from deep fried fish.

 Want to Know if You’re Getting Enough Antioxidants?

 The best way to find out if you are getting enough of all the necessary nutrient is to get tested.
-Vive Medical Weight Loss and Aesthetics is a proud provider of Spectracell Micronutrient Testing.
+Vive Aesthetics and Wellness is a proud provider of Spectracell Micronutrient Testing.
 This includes Spectracell Spectrox test which will let you know if you’re getting enough antioxidants.
 It’s important to maintain proper levels of the different nutrients, so before you rush out to the store to stock up on all the fish, fruits, and veggies we’ve mentioned, it best to get tested and consult with a medical professional to find out exactly what you do need to include in your diet.
 Schedule a consultation and testing today and get your diet on the track to good health.